COVID-19 Vaccine Prioritization

-You can download CDSS Human Rights Statement here.
+CDSS Human Rights Statement

 Human Rights Statement: A Response to the COVID-19 Crisis in Canada Focusing on the Health & Well-Being of Persons with Down Syndrome

-Information about COVID-19 and Down syndrome
+COVID-19 and Down syndrome

 These resource links are provided by organizations in the Down syndrome community as well as international health organizations.
 The information is currently evolving and we are closely monitoring current and accurate information surrounding COVID-19.